 To those sanctified in Christ Jesus and called to be his holy people (i.e., us):

 The Bible is an exceedingly complex book.
-One of the great gifts of the Protestant Reformation was the bible was made available to people outside of the priesthood.
-In many ways, the bible can be understood by anyone.
-This is referred to as the “perspicuity” or transparent reading of the text.
+One of the great gifts of the Protestant Reformation was that the Bible was made accessible to people outside of the priesthood.
+In many ways, the Bible can be understood by anyone.
+This is referred to as the “perspicuity,” or transparent, reading of the text.
 In other words, it means what it plainly says and a person doesn’t need a graduate degree to understand it.
-In another sense, we are dealing with an ancient text written over the course of fifteen hundred years, on three continents, in three different languages (none of which are still spoken), by over forty different authors.
-And did I mention the one book we call the Bible is actually sixty six different individual books/letters in and of themselves?
+In another sense, we are dealing with an ancient text written over the course of fifteen hundred years, on three continents, in three different languages (none of which are still spoken), by more than forty different authors.
+And did I mention the one book we call the Bible is actually sixty-six different individual books/letters in and of themselves?
 Through the centuries, biblical scholars—women and men who have given their lives to the study of this book—have given us inestimable gifts of insight and understanding through their faithful interpretation.

 I say all this to point out something very important and easily missed in this seventh chapter of the letter: the context.
 It’s important to recognize Paul is not setting out to write Canon Law on marriage and divorce for the church.
 We must remember what 1 Corinthians is—an ancient letter.
 As well, we must remember it is actually part of a larger trail of correspondence between Paul and this church.
 We have two of what may be as many as four or more letters in that exchange.
 This letter is a direct and somewhat detailed response to the letter sent to Paul by the church which was ostensibly a response to Paul’s earlier letter to them.

 Now, the contextual feature that often gets completely ignored in the interpretation of 1 Corinthians 7 is the opening line.

 Now for the matters you wrote about: “It is good for a man not to have sexual relations with a woman.”